 NOTE: The VAL-PC5 reference point is out of scope of the present document.

-Editor's Note: The functionalities of reference points between the SEAL clients of two UEs over SEAL-PC5 reference point is FFS.

 The specific SEAL client(s) along with their specific SEAL-PC5 reference points are described in the respective off-network functional model for each SEAL service.